ThirteenAG/PCSX2PluginInjector/readme.md

 See Demo Plugin 1 for full example.

 - Demo Plugin 1 is compatible with **GTAVCS [SLUS-21590]**.
-It renders few coronas at the beginning of the game, skips intro, displays some messages using on screen overlay (enable in emulator settings, only available in QT version) and adds possibility to control player with **WASD** keyboard keys:
+It renders few coronas at the beginning of the game, skips intro, displays some messages using on screen overlay (enable in emulator settings, only available in QT version) and adds possibility to control player with **WASD** keyboard keys, and shoot weapon with left mouse button:

 ![](https://i.imgur.com/eECJWlQ.png)